 In recent years the ancient art of yoga has become increasingly popular in the Western world.
-Hailing from India, yoga has been around for more than five millennia, making it one of the oldest forms of exercise.
+Hailing from India, yoga has been around for more than 5,000 years.
+It is one of the oldest forms of exercise.

 However, current yoga trends sometimes have little connection to the origins of this physical, mental, and spiritual practice.
-No matter what your past and current experiences with yoga are, yoga and aromatherapy go hand in hand, and using essential oils during yoga or meditation sessions has the potential to promote relaxation as well as overall health and well-being.
+No matter what your past and current experiences with yoga are, yoga and aromatherapy go hand in hand.
+Using essential oils during yoga or meditation sessions has the potential to promote relaxation, overall health, and well-being.

 What is Yoga?

-While many believe that yoga is about contorting the body into bizarre poses, that is not the case.
+While many believe that yoga is about twisting the body into strange poses, that is not the case.
 Although it is true that long-time practitioners can often move into physical postures that the average person cannot, that is a result of, not the intention of yoga.

 The yoga philosophy includes several postures, including the well-known asana and lesser known ones such as niyamas and pratyahara.
 Modern Western practices involve hatha yoga, which concentrates on physical exercises to align the body.1